arifshahriar-official/arifshahriar-official.github.io/README.md

 # Hi there 👋, I'm Arif Shahriar
-## 🎓 I am a Computer Science and Engineering student at Northern University Bangladesh.
+## 🎓 I am a Computer Science and Engineering Student at Northern University Bangladesh.

 <div align="center">